-A slight toothache or discomfort in your gums can start off lightly, and most people tend to ignore it at first.
-But ignoring a small dental discomfort can eventually lead to more serious problems later on that will need a more extensive and expensive treatment.
+A slight toothache or discomfort in your gums can start lightly, and most people tend to ignore it at first.
+But ignoring a small dental discomfort can eventually lead to more serious problems later on that will need more extensive and expensive treatment.

 There are a lot of different dental emergencies and they have various indicators and degrees, but no matter what condition, if left untreated, they can worsen and eventually take a toll on your overall health.
-It is important to know about your dental health, and knowing what to look out for so you can avoid shrugging off a serious dental emergency or rushing to the dentist just for a minor discomfort.
+It is important to know about your dental health, and knowing what to look out for so you can avoid shrugging off a serious dental emergency or rushing to the dentist just for minor discomfort.

 Dental Problems to Watch out For

 A common dental problem that most people encounter is tooth sensitivity.
 This is characterized by a sudden jolt of pain when teeth come into contact with hot or cold foods or drinks.
-People with tooth sensitivity often find it difficult to enjoy their food and drinks without the worry feeling a sharp pain in their teeth.
-Although this issue might seem minor for some, and is not a concern to be discussed with an expert, experiencing regular tooth sensitivity is best dealt with by the advice of your dentist.
-Treating tooth sensitivity with specialized toothpastes and having good eating and oral hygiene habits is a good step towards dental comfort.
+People with tooth sensitivity often find it difficult to enjoy their food and drinks without the worry of feeling a sharp pain in their teeth.
+Although this issue might seem minor for some and is not a concern to be discussed with an expert, experiencing regular tooth sensitivity is best dealt with by the advice of your dentist.
+Treating tooth sensitivity with specialized toothpaste and having good eating and oral hygiene habits is a good step towards dental comfort.

 However, there are some cases when tooth sensitivity is mistaken for a normal occurrence when in fact, it could be something more serious.
 Some people who normally don’t worry about tooth sensitivity can experience pain or discomfort from just eating or even just breathing through their mouth.
 In this case, the problem might be caused by inflammation or bacterial infection.
-Pulpitis, or the inflammation of the dental pulp can lead to tooth loss if not remedied immediately.
+Pulpitis or the inflammation of the dental pulp can lead to tooth loss if not remedied immediately.

 Pain and swelling can be caused by a cavity which means your teeth are prone to bacterial infection.
-There is also a chance that even the internal structure of your tooth is susceptible to the infection.
+There is also a chance that even the internal structure of your tooth is susceptible to infection.

 A decaying tooth can be a systemic infection like cellulitis that could spread quickly into your gums and bloodstream which results in pain and swelling.
-This can be solved through a careful draining of any abscess from the affected tooth and then proceeding to perform a root canal or filling.
-In some cases which the infection can be more severe, the tooth is removed permanently to prevent any further damage to healthy teeth.
+This can be solved through careful draining of any abscess from the affected tooth and then proceeding to perform a root canal or filling.
+In some cases in which the infection can be more severe, the tooth is removed permanently to prevent any further damage to healthy teeth.
 Your dentist can also prescribe antibiotics to prevent the infection from recurring.

 Another thing to watch out for is having a loose tooth.
 Loosening of teeth is normal for a child that is transitioning from milk teeth to permanent teeth.
-Children ages of 5 to 12 will experience a series of their milk teeth falling out naturally and getting replaced with permanent adult teeth.
+Children ages 5 to 12 will experience a series of their milk teeth falling out naturally and getting replaced with permanent adult teeth.

-In cases where bleeding and discomfort occurs for kids, especially in instances where the tooth is removed roughly or is causing pain, it is best to consult a dentist to be sure that the pain and minor bleeding is not serious.
+In cases where bleeding and discomfort occur for kids, especially in instances where the tooth is removed roughly or is causing pain, it is best to consult a dentist to be sure that the pain and minor bleeding is not serious.

 How can your dentist help?

-Knowing an expert who can handle any dental emergency is crucial in maintaining an excellent dental health.
+Knowing an expert who can handle any dental emergency is crucial in maintaining excellent dental health.
 Luckily, emergency dentists are available to attend to any dental problem you might need.
 Emergency Dentists in Joondalup offers 24/7 dental assistance for any emergency you might encounter.
-Not only do they offer emergency procedures, they also offer other dental services that are essential to maintaining good oral health.
+Not only do they offer emergency procedures, but they also offer other dental services that are essential to maintaining good oral health.

 Whether you need a simple consultation or an emergency solution for a serious dental problem, it is best to go to your trusted dentist for a remedy.
 Because their clinics are open 24 hours a day, 7 days a week, you don’t have to worry about waiting for business hours before a skilled dentist can help you.
 After all, no one wants to bask in the discomfort for a long time brought by a possible infection or pain in your teeth.

 If you experience the first signs of a possible dental emergency, it is best to visit your dentist immediately.
-It is important to also prioritize your dental health, and always strive to take good care of your teeth.
+It is important to also prioritize your dental health and always strive to take good care of your teeth.
 A trusted dentist can ensure that you won’t have to worry about losing your smile.